 Budget Hotel: H+ Hotel Zurich

 If you want a cheap hotel but don’t mind being in a quiet neighbourhood out of the centre, H+ Hotel in Altstetten is great value for money.
 It’s a basic, budget hotel, similar standard to an Ibis Hotel if you’ve ever stayed at one of those.
 Even though the H+ is a little out of the centre, it’s right on the tram line and will get you to the old town fairly quickly.
+If you’re visiting Zurich on a tight budget, I honestly don’t think you can do better than this without considerably dropping the standard or staying in a hostel.

 H+ Hotel Zurich – check prices.